+There is substantial doubt about our ability to continue as a going concern.
 We have a history of operating losses and expect to incur losses for the foreseeable future.
 We may never generate revenues or, if we are able to generate revenues, achieve profitability.

 We are focused on product development, and we have not generated any significant revenues to date.
 We have incurred losses in each year of our operations, and we expect to continue to incur operating losses for the foreseeable future.
-These operating losses have adversely affected and are likely to continue to adversely affect our working capital, total assets and shareholders' equity.
+As of September 30, 2023 and December 31, 2022, Since our inception we had an accumulated deficit of \$56 million and \$38.5 million, respectively, and as of September 30, 2023, we had cash, cash equivalents and marketable securities of \$12.3 million.
+These have incurred in operating losses which have adversely affected and are likely to continue to adversely affect our working capital, total assets and shareholders' equity.
+In addition, the impact of these events and conditions on our liquidity raise substantial doubt about our ability to continue as a going concern.